-1 working with the federal government for guite some time 2 and speaking to them about the -- changing the way we receive our funding.
-We prefer that funding go directly 3 to us.
-Oftentimes, governments will take an 4 5 administration fee off the top, and then we get whatever is allotted to Yukon government.
-6 7 We have repeatedly, repeatedly said, over 8 and over, to the federal government that this is 9 unacceptable.
-We want the funding to go directly to Yukon 10 First Nations, and we want our communities adequately resourced so we can deal with these issues.
-11 12 COMMISSIONER QAJAQ ROBINSON: Thank you so 13 much.
-14 CHIEF DORIS BILL: But, you know, we've 15 done what we can in this area, and we continue to do what 16 we can, but we have -- you know, in addition to the things 17 that I speak about, we have -- our communities are now 18 dealing with opioids.
-It has compounded the problem for 19 many of our communities, and I -- it's something else, yet 20 again, through, you know, chief and council's enormous 21 responsibility that we are having to deal now with a 22 crisis situation.
+1 working with the federal government for quite some time 2 and speaking to them about the changing the way we 3 receive our funding.
+We prefer that funding go directly 4 to us.
+Oftentimes, governments will take an 5 administration fee off the top, and then we get whatever 6 is allotted to Yukon government.
+7 We have repeatedly, repeatedly said, over 8 and over, to the federal government that this is 9 unacceptable.
+We want the funding to go directly to Yukon 10 First Nations, and we want our communities adequately 11 resourced so we can deal with these issues.
+12 COMMISSIONER QAJAQ ROBINSON: Thank you so 13 much.
+14 CHIEF DORIS BILL: But, you know, we've 15 done what we can in this area, and we continue to do what 16 we can, but we have you know, in addition to the things 17 that I speak about, we have our communities are now 18 dealing with opioids.
+It has compounded the problem for 19 many of our communities, and I it's something else, yet 20 again, through, you know, chief and council's enormous 21 responsibility that we are having to deal now with a 22 crisis situation.
 23 You know, it's a sad, sad situation because 24 it's most of the young people that are dying.
+It's a lot 25 of young people, and it breaks my heart to see that.
+We

-It's a lot have to deal with it at the community level, and often I say this, is that the chief and council really, in these situations, are the first point of contact.
-And, when I started this job, when I was first elected, I wasn't trained in trauma counselling.
-But, yet, we have totally traumatized people walking through our doors asking for help, asking for our help.
+1 have to deal with it at the community level, and often I 2 say this, is that the chief and council really, in these 3 situations, are the first point of contact.
+And, when I 4 started this job, when I was first elected, I wasn't 5 trained in trauma counselling.
+But, yet, we have totally 6 traumatized people walking through our doors asking for 7 help, asking for our help.